 Revenue alone is not enough.
 Lenders need to know that you can manage your money.
 You could make a million dollars a year, but if more money is going out than is coming in, high revenue won’t count for much.

-Be sure you have a good understanding of the loan requirements.
-Analyze your financing needs.
-What aspects of your business will you be changing with your renovation and expansion?
+Once you’re ready to apply for a business expansion loan, be sure you have a good understanding of the loan requirements.
+Analyze your financing needs and be clear about what aspects of your business you’ll be changing with your renovation and expansion.

 Once you’ve created an outline of your project, develop a ballpark budget so you have an idea of how much money you’ll need to borrow.